rapfrancisco/CS3_1stQtrPortfolio/public/reflections.md

 # List and describe at least 5 topics that we discussed in class that you know very well.
 Each description should be at least 1 paragraph with twoto five sentences.#

-## 1. **declaring variables** - This has already been discussed in Grade 7 and 8; however, we still gota recap this first quarter.
+## 1. **declaring variables** - This has already been discussed in Grade 7 and 8; however, we still got to recap this first quarter.
 It's one of the fundamentals, something we build on. ##

 ## 2. **Do-while loops** - Loops actually make up a huge chunk of what we're practicing at the moment.
 The Do-while's cool since it runs once even if the condition is false, which makes it different from the while loop.
 I luv loops.##

 ## 3. **If-else statements** - If-else statements let the program make decisions.
 I got used to them since we often use them in activities.
 They’re simple to understand but also very useful because the program can react differently depending on the condition. ##

-## 4. **Arithmetic operations** - These would jsut be the symbols like +, -, *, and /.
+## 4. **Arithmetic operations** - These would just be the symbols like +, -, *, and /.
 I’m comfortable with them because I already know math as well as we already use them in coding often.
 They’re simple but they always show up, so I know them just as much as I do with my classmates. ##

 ## 5. **Relational operators** - Relational operators compare such values, like checking if something is equal, greater, or smaller.
 I usually use them with if-else statements, so I’ve practiced them a lot.
 They’re not THAT hard to understand because they’re logical and clear like us !##